mastiff-systems343/mastiff-systems/_posts/2025-06-09-Phishing-and-Email-Security-How-to-Spot-and-Stop-Digital-Scams.md

 #### How You Can Protect Yourself

-Phishing targets **people**, not just systems—so a few smart habits go a long way.
+Phishing targets **people**, not just systems, so a few smart habits go a long way.
 Here’s what we recommend:

 1. **Train Your Team**
    Educate employees about phishing.
 Share examples like this article, and include cybersecurity in onboarding and ongoing training.